Skip to main content

 Can a pillow really help lower back pain?

-Yes, a pillow can help lower back pain because it helps to support your neck, shoulders, and spine and keep them aligned.
+Yes, a pillow can help with lower back pain by supporting your neck, shoulders, and spine and keeping them aligned.

 Should back sleepers use a firm or soft pillow?